-The purpose of the field-based activities is to give our candidates an inside look at issues that currently impact the decisions of school leaders.
+The purpose of the field-based activities is to give you an inside look at issues that currently impact the decisions of instructional leaders.
 Reflecting on these activities supports the design of comprehensive professional growth plans by focusing on leadership skills needed for meeting personal goals.
-See matrix below for descriptions of Embedded Activities (EA) #s 21 and 22.
+See matrix below for descriptions of Field-based Activities (FB #s 21 and 22).

-21. Examine assessment and evaluation policy in a district or educational organization by exploring web-based or other documents (assessment calendars, handbooks, etc.).
+FB # 21.
+Examine assessment and evaluation policy in a district or educational organization by exploring web-based or other documents (assessment calendars, handbooks, etc.).
 Write a reflection over: